 My father did not respect his own father, I don’t think, though he never said as much.
 And I can imagine a son might have good reasons for that: impotent rage isn’t what I’d want to see in my father, either.

-It was part of the family lore that my grandmother had worked 14-hour days so that my father could go to college (at Temple, in Philadelphia).
+It was part of the family lore that my grandmother had worked 14-hour days so that my father could go to college (at Temple).
 And he did indeed get the excellent education that had been denied his father.
-But I don’t have any reason to suspect that he recognized how much of his own intellectual richness as a social thinker was built upon what was right there in his confused father’s ramblings – confused, and lacking rigor — about abstractions regarding the workings of the human world.
+But I don’t have any reason to suspect that he recognized how much his own intellectual life as a social thinker had been shaped by his father’s passionate but muddled pursuit of the same kinds of questions.

 My guess is that my father recoiled from the confusion, focused his own self-development on the need for the clarity and rigor.
 And he developed a critical mind as good as any I’ve encountered.